bekk/bekk-christmas/post/security/privacy-pass.md

 image: ""
 ingress: Elliptic curves are seemingly ubiquitous in modern cryptographic protocols, and may turn up again later this December.
-Let’s take this opportunity to gain some insight on what they are and why they are used.
+Let’s take this opportunity to gain insight on what they are and why they are used.
 links: []
 authors:
   - Tjerand Silde